-- b.
-Random Drug Testing.
-Students enrolled in safety-sensitive programs will participate in random drug testing.
-Students will be selected randomly for a drug test using computer generated random numbers to identify students for testing.
-Students selected for random drug test must comply and agree to be tested within 12 hours or test results will be recorded as positive and treated according to the Policy. - c.
+drug test must comply and agree

+- positive and treated according to the Policy. c.
 Reasonable Suspicion.
 The College shall require a student to submit to reasonable suspicion drug and/or alcohol testing when, in the sole judgment of the College and based on information known at the time the decision to test is made, the student is unfit for duty or there is a reasonable suspicion to believe that a student is using drugs or alcohol in violation of the College's Policy or exhibits the physical signs and symptoms of substance abuse.
 The evidence will be drawn from specific, objective facts and reasonable inferences.
-Such facts and inferences may be based on. but are not limited to, any of the following: - Observable behavior, such as direct observation of drug or alcohol abuse, possession or distribution, or the physical symptoms of being under the influence of drugs or alcohol such as, but not limited to slurred speech, dilated pupils, odor of alcohol or marijuana, dynamic mood swings, etc. Observation may include indications of the chronic and withdrawal effects of the illegal use of drugs; - 2.
-A pattern of abnormal conduct, violent or erratic behavior or deteriorating performance in college related activities which appears to be related to substance abuse or misuse;
+Such facts - 1.
+Observable behavior, such as direct observation of drug or alcohol abuse, possession or distribution, or the physical symptoms of being under the influence of drugs or alcohol such as, but not limited to slurred speech, dilated pupils, odor of alcohol or marijuana, dynamic mood swings, etc. Observation may include indications of the chronic and withdrawal effects of the illegal use of drugs: